osatoi/HR-attrition-and-staff-satifaction/README.md

 ### Conclusion
-1. High Attrition Linked to Job Satisfaction: Employees who are “Satisfied” with their jobs surprisingly have the highest attrition (73), which might suggest underlying issues not captured by satisfaction ratings alone.
+1. **High Attrition Linked to Job Satisfaction**:
+Employees who are “Satisfied” with their jobs surprisingly have the highest attrition (73), which might suggest underlying issues not captured by satisfaction ratings alone.
-2. Poor Environment Satisfaction Drives Attrition: “Very dissatisfied” employees with their environment show the highest attrition (72), followed closely by “Satisfied” and “Very satisfied” ones, indicating potential discrepancies between stated satisfaction and actual experiences.
+2. **Poor Environment Satisfaction Drives Attrition**:
+“Very dissatisfied” employees with their environment show the highest attrition (72), followed closely by “Satisfied” and “Very satisfied” ones, indicating potential discrepancies between stated satisfaction and actual experiences.
-3. Moderate Job Involvement Has Highest Attrition: The majority of attrition (125) comes from employees with “Moderate” job involvement, possibly reflecting disengagement or misalignment with job roles.
+3. **Moderate Job Involvement Has Highest Attrition**:
+The majority of attrition (125) comes from employees with “Moderate” job involvement, possibly reflecting disengagement or misalignment with job roles.
-4. Low Performance Ratings Correlate with High Attrition: Employees with low performance ratings (200) show significantly higher attrition than those rated high (37), emphasizing a strong link between performance and turnover.
+4. **Low Performance Ratings Correlate with High Attrition**:
+Employees with low performance ratings (200) show significantly higher attrition than those rated high (37), emphasizing a strong link between performance and turnover.
-5. Work-life Balance Issues Are Evident: Most attrition is from employees who rate their work-life as “Average” (127) and “Good” (58), suggesting room for improvement even among those with seemingly acceptable work-life conditions.
+5. **Work-life Balance Issues Are Evident**:
+Most attrition is from employees who rate their work-life as “Average” (127) and “Good” (58), suggesting room for improvement even among those with seemingly acceptable work-life conditions.
-6. Relationship Satisfaction Impacts Retention: Those “Satisfied” and “Very Satisfied” in relationships with managers or colleagues still account for substantial attrition (71 and 64 respectively), indicating relational dynamics may need deeper evaluation.
+6. **Relationship Satisfaction Impacts Retention**:
+Those “Satisfied” and “Very Satisfied” in relationships with managers or colleagues still account for substantial attrition (71 and 64 respectively), indicating relational dynamics may need deeper evaluation.

 ### Recommendation